MakeSchool-Tutorials/Makestagram-Swift-V3/P10-App-Structure/content.md

 slug: app-structure
 ---

 We've successfully finished our login flow for new and existing users!
-Let's refer back to our initial app outline to see to implement our next feature:
+Let's refer back to our initial app outline to see how to implement our next feature:

 ![App Outline](assets/app_outline.png)